omscs-study/omscs-study.github.io/index.md

 We have limited storage for file shares.
 If you notice that we've hit the limit early (happens near the end of semesters), please contact an admin (see below).
 Otherwise, a scheduled job, [`file-purger`](https://github.com/omscs-study/file-purger), runs *daily* to delete all files older than *10 days*.

+### `#general`, or lack thereof

+Due to the very large community, we've changed the main, default channel to `#announcements`, which is read-only, and reserved for community announcements.
+The "general" channel you may join (or leave) is `#lobby`.

 ### Issues

 We take a pretty light hand towards administration and moderation, but if you